-Chosen as a content partner with The Guardian News Development Network and Thomson Reuters Foundation TrustLaw for highest standards, WNN is dedicated to reporting original news on global women that will endure and educate the world.
+Chosen as a content partner with The Guardian News Development Network and Thomson Reuters Foundation TrustLaw for highest standards, WNN has a history of reporting original news that will endure and educate the world.

-“We believe the power of news ‘Media for Good’ creates a powerful voice for global women and human rights reporting worldwide,” says WNN Founder and Editor-at-Large Lys Anzia.
+“We believe the power of ‘Media for Good’ creates a powerful voice for global women and human rights worldwide,” says WNN Founder Lys Anzia.

 On December 16, 2008, WNN was honored with an Every Human Has Rights (EHHR) Media Award.
 For the award, WNN Zambia staff journalist, Sally Chiwama, was flown to Paris for a week-long Every Human Has Rights conference on humanitarian journalism.
 Her article for WNN, “When a Girl Student Stands Up and Wins” was chosen as one of 30 outstanding entries out of 463 articles submitted.